karolgornicki/Articles/texts/functional_programming/42_largest_product.md

     >> List.concat
 ```

-At this point we can make one observation
+At this point we can make one observation.
+This practice in general is called equational reasoning.
+It can be used to optimize your code by analyzing it as combination of mathematical functions.
+This technique is also used to prove the correctness of the function.
+It must be said, that this requires that our functions are pure - meaning they have no side effects.

 ```
-map (f . g) = map f . map g
+map (f >> g) = (map f) >> (map g)
 ```

 So our simplified function will now look like this